bolt/docs/docs/extensions/pages.md

 You can add pages to Bolt's backend by creating a custom Controller in the `src` folder of your project.

-To configure it as a backend controller, two steps are necessary:
+To configure it as a backend Controller, two steps are necessary:
-* The controller class needs to implement the `BackendZoneInterface` that Bolt provides
+* The Controller class needs to implement the `BackendZoneInterface` that Bolt provides
 * The `routes.yaml` file needs to add Bolt backend prefix for the controller's routes.

-### Creating a backend page controller
+### Creating a backend page Controller

 ```php
 <?php